Vladimir Chirkin

-Colonel General Vladimir Valentinovich Chirkin (Владимир Валентинович Чиркин, born 12 October 1955) is a Russian military officer and a former commander of Russian Ground Forces (26 April 2012 – 2 December 2013).
+Colonel General Vladimir Valentinovich Chirkin (Владимир Валентинович Чиркин, born 12 October 1955) is a Russian military officer who served as commander-in-chief of the Russian Ground Forces from 26 April 2012 to 2 December 2013.

 Biography

 Chirkin studied at the Kazan Suvorov Military School from 1971 to 1974 and the Konev Higher Joint Command School in Alma Ata from 1974–1978.
 He entered military service in 1978.
 From 1978 to 1983, he served with Soviet forces in Germany.
 He also served in the Baltic region, the Russian Far East, and the North Caucasus, eventually as commander of the 36th Combined Arms Army (2003–2007), before becoming deputy commander of the Moscow Military District in 2007.
 He was Chief of Staff and First Deputy Commander of the Trans-Volga-Ural Military District from December 2008, and Commander of the Siberian Military District from January 2010.
 He then served as Commander of the Central Military District beginning in December 2010 before being named commander of Ground Forces.

 His other military education includes the Frunze Military Academy, from which he graduated in 1988 and the Military Academy of the General Staff of the Armed Forces of Russia which he graduated from in 2000.